smari/jai-xml/README.md

 Rather than using version numbers that mean practically nothing, we'll just log the dates of changes.

+ * 2025-03-21: Updates for Jai 0.2.010, including %% -> \% in prints.
+Fixed bug in `for_expansion`.
+Resolved feature request [#4](https://github.com/smari/jai-xml/issues/4) on user data and stop condition for walk callbacks, thanks again valigo.
+Note: This changes the signature for `XMLNodeWalkCallback`, which can break your builds.
+Sorry about that.
+If this broke your build, please let me know, because I have no idea how many users this library has, so I don't know how important API stability is.
+In the future breaking changes will be made very carefully and incrementally, or avoided altogther.
+No changes to test coverage.
  * 2025-02-11: Fixed a few bugs in the for_expansion, and improved its documentation.
 Some other bugs had also been fixed in the interim.
 Thanks to valigo and caztanj for bug reports and fixes.
 Also updated parser and tests a bit.
 Now test results are: Passed: 3066 (98.935143%), Failed: 33 (1.06486%), Total : 3099.
  * 2024-06-22: Some API updates, in particular `node_find_child_by_tag` now allows an optional `from` parameter.
 Minor parser improvements for some educations.
 Thanks to Nozdrum for suggestions.
 Tests: 3110, Passed: 2831, Failed: 279.
  * 2024-01-29: Initial release.
 Tests: 3111, Pass: 2818, Fail: 293